grafana/k6-docs/docs/sources/projects-and-users/projects.md

 };
 ```

-In Grafana Cloud, you can find the `projectID` value below the project name on the project dashboard:
+In Grafana Cloud, you can find the `projectID` value below the project name on the project view:

 ![k6 Project ID](/media/docs/k6/screenshoot-grafana-cloud-k6-project-id.png)